esp-rs/esp-wifi-sys/README.md

 On ESP32-S3 only WiFi is currently supported.

-Minimum support Rust compiler version: 1.65.0.0
+Minimum supported Rust compiler version: 1.65.0.0

 This uses the WiFi drivers from https://github.com/esp-rs/esp-wireless-drivers-3rdparty